The architecture of production

 Decision Points

-Trigger where and when to invest (scale infrastructure, hire, etc) or mitigate constraints (bottlenecks, material shortages).
+Trigger where and when to invest (scale infrastructure, hiring, …) or mitigate constraints (bottlenecks, material shortages).

 Provide opportunities for adjusting allocational efficiencies.